UPPS 07.04.03 - Solicitation on Campus

 any solicitation activity planned for an athletic event, including tailgating, must also be approved by the director of Athletics, or designee.

-Student Involvement @LBJSC or the director of the Round Rock Campus, or designee, has the authority to grant exceptions or variances to the provision of this policy to meet the exigencies of unusual circumstances.
-No person or organization may conduct any of the activities governed by this policy in variance to the policies stated herein without permission from Student Involvement @LBJSC or the director of the Round Rock Campus, or designee.
+Student Involvement @LBJSC or the Round Rock Student Affairs supervisor, or designee, has the authority to grant exceptions or variances to the provision of this policy to meet the exigencies of unusual circumstances.
+No person or organization may conduct any of the activities governed by this policy in variance to the policies stated herein without permission from Student Involvement @LBJSC or the Round Rock Student Affairs supervisor, or designee.

 A student representative of the organization or representative of a university department may appeal a decision regarding its solicitation request to the dean of Students.
 The appeal must be delivered to the Dean of Students Office in writing.